 This story was submitted to Love What Matters by Melissa Neeb.
-You can follow her journey on Instagram and her website.
+You can follow her journey on Instagram.
 Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more stories like this:

 ‘My 4 year old said, ‘I don’t want to grow up and get bigger.
 I don’t want to have to worry like you.’
 It knocked the wind right out of my chest.’: Mom battling anxiety says ‘in these weird times, let’s be the calm in their storm’